xbenitogranell/xbenitogranell.github.io/_portfolio/portfolio-1.md

 ---
 title: "pSESYNTH project"
 excerpt: "pSESYNTH Project: community mobilization for a multidisciplinary paleo-database of the Global South"
-collection:
----

----
-title: "pSESYNTH project"
-excerpt: "pSESYNTH Project: community mobilization for a multidisciplinary paleo-database of the Global South"
-collection:
+collection: null
 ---